Kosovo PM hails as ‘positive signs’ recent deals with Serbia

 TIRANA, Albania (AP) — Kosovo’s outgoing prime minister on Monday considered as “positive signs” two recently-achieved agreements with Serbia that will restore air and railway traffic between the two former war foes.

-Speaking after paying respects at a memorial in Pristina for Holocaust victims, Ramush Haradinaj said the two deals would “not damage” Kosovo, adding that they would also push the country to repair its railway system, which is in “a miserable situation.”
+Speaking after paying respects at a memorial in Pristina for Holocaust victims, Kosovo PM Ramush Haradinaj said the railway and air traffic deals would “not damage” Kosovo, adding that they would also push the country to repair its railway system, which is in “a miserable situation.”

+At the same time, President Donald Trump’s special envoy, Richard Grenell, who helped broker the agreements, said in a statement to The Associated Press that further progress has been made in working out the details of the railway deal.

+“We made good progress this morning on issuing a Letter of Intent on railway cooperation,” Grenell, who is the U.S. ambassador to Germany, said after a meeting Monday in Berlin between the delegations.
+“The discussions went well enough that we also discussed other issues.”

 Relations between Kosovo and Serbia have remained tense despite European Union-mediated negotiations, which started in 2011.
 They have been stalled since Haradinaj imposed a trade tax on Serbian goods in 2018.